ghiculescu/payaus-docs/_posts/staff/2013-02-06-departments.md

 Initially, a department will have zero staff, and therefore cannot have a manager.
 So the next step, after creating one, is to add staff to it.
 For more information about doing so, take a look at the [staff guide](../team/).

 Once a department has staff, it can be assigned a manager.
 A department manager is a user of the PayAus system who has some additional power, but only over their department.
-Managers are able to view staff details, timesheets, and so forth &mdash; just like business managers can &mdash; but only for staff in their department.
+Managers are able to view staff details, timesheets, and so forth but only for staff in their department.

 You can assign a department manager by clicking on the manager's name, or the dash, if there isn't currently a manager.
 As with other details, changes are saved instantly.